Edna Flugrath: Career

 Flugrath began working on stage at a very early age appearing in vaudeville shows, legitimate theater and ballet.
 Before she had turned 20, she had tired of the road and decided to try her hand working in the fledgling film industry.
 She began as a stock player with The Edison Film Company and eventually was given starring roles in one or two reel productions that were common for that period.

 At some point during her time with Edison she became involved with director Harold Marvin Shaw and later followed him to England after her contract with Edison had expired.
 Flugrath achieved some success as a leading lady working with Shaw in England but left acting after they married in Johannesburg, South Africa, while filming De Voortrekkers (1916).
 Three years later she attempted a comeback working on a few films for the London Film Company and Stoll Pictures before returning to America where she found it difficult to get work.

 Later life

 Eventually Flugrath gave up on acting and opened a beauty salon in Hollywood.
 Her husband later became secretary for the Motion Picture Directors’ Association.
 On January 30, 1926, while driving in Los Angeles, Harold Marvin Shaw was killed instantly in a head-on collision.
 He was 48 years old and a native of Tennessee.
-Coincidentally, all three of the Flugrath sisters married motion picture directors, Shaw, Bernard Durning and John Collins, who all died prematurely.
+All three of the Flugrath sisters married motion picture directors, Shaw, Bernard Durning and John Collins, who all died prematurely.
 Sometime around 1930 Flugrath married Halliburton (or Haliberton) Houghton, a broker from Dallas, Texas.
 In the years to follow, Flugrath became estranged from her sisters Leonie (Shirley Mason) and Virginia (Viola Dana), a rift that lasted until the end of her life.